uccser/verto/docs/source/processors/scratch.rst

 .. image:: ../images/scratch_blocks_example.png

-The syntax is the same for default Markdown code blocks, but Kordac handles the content differently due to the ``scratch`` language set at the start.
+The syntax is the same for default Markdown code blocks and works with fenced blocks and specified by the extension ``markdown.extensions.fenced_code``, but Kordac handles the content differently due to the ``scratch`` language set at the start.

 You can test the output of your Scratch block text at `scratchblocks.github.io`_.